How to rip a CD in Windows 10 using Windows Media Player

 4. Click on Rip settings, go to Format and choose MP3 or another audio format, like WMA, WAV or FLAC.

 5. Click again on Rip settings, go to Audio Quality and choose 256 Kbps or 320 Kbps.
+Note: If you've selected the WAV or FLAC audio format, then you don't have to select a quality setting.

 6. You can uncheck (deselect) the songs you don't want to rip to your computer.